 60640

-Chicago Methodist Senior Services provides a continuum of services and residences to support the needs of older adults at every step of life.
-We are non-sectarian and inclusive.
+Chicago Methodist Senior Services provides an array of programs and services to support the needs of older adults.
+We are a non-sectarian and inclusive, non-profit organization.

 773-275-2400